jundalisay/superblist/content/en/social/supersociology/hume-smith-socrates.md

 Declining Profits is Good and Natural for Society | "When profit diminishes, merchants complain that trade decays, though this reduction is the natural effect of its prosperity, or of more stock being employed in it than before." *Simple Wealth of Nations Book 1, Chapter 9* | "An extensive commerce, by producing large stocks, diminishes both interest and profits..as low profits arise from the encrease of commerce and industry, they serve in their turn to its farther encrease, by rendering the commodities cheaper, encouraging the consumption, and heightening the industry" *Essays, Part 2, Essay 4 Of Interest* | "But there are two causes of the deterioration of the arts: Wealth and Poverty.
 When a potter becomes rich he will not think of you as much as before, grow more and more indolent and careless, and become a worse potter" *The Simple Republic by Plato*
 Moral Sentiments from Sympathy | The virtues of prudence, justice, and beneficence only produce the most agreeable effects.
 These effects are originally recommend them to the actor and afterwards to the impartial spectator." *Simple Theory of Moral Sentiment, Part 6* | "Here is a man skilled in business.
 An esteem for him immediately arises in me.
 The qualities that please me are all useful to him.
 The person is a stranger.
 I am not interested in him.
 His happiness does not concern me more than the happiness of every other human.
 That is, it affects me only by sympathy.
 From sympathy, I enter so deeply into his happiness whenever I discover it, whether as a cause or effect." *Simple Treatise, Book 3* | "There is unity where there is community of pleasures and pains, where all the citizens are glad or grieved on the same occasions of joy and sorrow.
 Where there is no common but only private feeling, a State is disorganized.
 This happens when half of the world is triumphing and the other is plunged in grief at the same events." *The Simple Republic by Plato Book5, Chapter 2*

-It is so easy to see that these ideas have been overturned by economists and free-marketers who say that excess is good for society, profits must keep on increasing, and government must never restrain private interests.
+It is so easy to see that these ideas have been overturned by economists and free-marketers who say that:
+- excess is good for society
+- profits must keep on increasing
+- the government must never restrain private interests

 Such shallow and popular ideas crop up all the time and should be expected.
 But there should always be wiser humans to counter them so that they won't take root in the minds of the majority.

 For example, Hume countered the prevalent dogmatic Christian beliefs, while Smith countered mercantile beliefs and self-interested philosophies.

-## The Modern Dark Ages began with the French Revolution
+## The Modern Dark Ages Began with the French Revolution

 Why is our generation lacking the same wise people to counter ultra-rational beliefs* such as Utilitarianism, Liberalism, and Objectivism?